Alzheimer's Disease Center > Frequently Asked Questions

 No, definitely not.
 The data we collect is only for research and is not considered medical records.

 Is any of my personal information (ie: name, birthdate, address, etc.) disclosed to anyone other than the KU ADC?

-When we share the data we collect we remove all identifying characteristics from the data so that no one will know you were the person from which the data was collected.
+When we share the data we collect we remove all identifying characteristics, so the person from which the data was collected cannot be identified.

 What does the KU ADC do with the data that is collected from study participants?

-It depends.
-The KU ADC will enter some of the information into internal databases only and some data will be entered into a National ADC database.
-Each study you participate in will have guidelines about what is done with the data.
-Before you become part of a study, you will be informed of how your information is handled.
+The KU ADC will enter some of the information into internal databases and some into a National ADC database.
+Each study you participate in will have guidelines about what will be done with the resulting data.
+Before you become part of a study, you will be informed of how your personal data will be handled.